TechReborn/TechReborn/README.md

 1.9:
 ---

-*This version is unstable, and is in line with the 1.8 version*
+*This version is constantly recieving updates, and does not have a stable, recommended, release.
+Once again, remember to backup your worlds before using jenkins builds.*

 [![Build Status](http://modmuss50.me:8080/job/TechReborn-1.9/badge/icon)](http://modmuss50.me:8080/job/TechReborn-1.9/)

 1.8.9:
 ---

-*This version is constantly recieving updates, and does not have a stable, recommended, release.
-Once again, remember to backup your worlds before using jenkins builds.*
+*This version is no longer supported, update to 1.9*

 [![Build Status](http://modmuss50.me:8080/job/TechReborn-1.8.9/badge/icon)](http://modmuss50.me:8080/job/TechReborn-1.8.9/)